Justin01Wu/others/aws/aws.md

 - When a user creates an EBS volume and attaches it as a device, it is required to mount the device.
 - If an EBS volume is attached to a running EC2 instance, the user needs to detach the volume from the original instance and then attach it to a new running instance.
   The user doesn't need to stop / terminate the original instance.

+### Init log
+You can use AWS console system log menu on EC2 instance to see userData logs, but it will be truncated if it is too long, so you can directly ssh to instance and check this file: `/var/log/cloud-init-output.log`

 ### EBS
 - EBS volumes are created in a specific Availability Zone, and can then be attached to any instances in that same Availability Zone.